Shin Kishida: Debut

 He wrote screenplays under the name Shin Akekawa, such as episode 35 of Return of Ultraman, "Zankoku!
 Hikari Kaiju Purizuma".
 Kishida's design for the light-inspired Prisma monster is widely regarded as the most beautiful of the second wave of Ultra Series monsters, and features in many books on the subject.
 As Shin Kishida he also wrote a script for episode 12 of the Tokusatsu show Fireman.

 Kishida also worked frequently with director Kihachi Okamoto, and was a key figure in his latter works.
 His sidesplitting portrayal of a garish suit-wearing enemy yakuza captain in Dainamaito Dondon, and his turn as an eerie secretary to a political mastermind in Blue Christmas (the epitome of his stated desire to appear in brief supporting roles that change the tone of an entire film) are some of his most representative work.

-He also formed a celebrated partnership with Akio Jissoji, a former colleague from his days working for Tsuburaya.
+He also formed a celebrated partnership with Akio Jissōji, a former colleague from his days working for Tsuburaya.
 His 1977 film, Utamaro's World (Utamaro: Yume to Shiriseba), was probably frequent Kishida's only lead role in a major production (although he does not headline the film), and was screened at the Cannes Film Festival.

 From time to time, he deliberately shaved his head and wore a wig for his roles in the television series Kizudarake no Tenshi and Tantei Monogatari.
 In a guest appearance as "Phantom Thief #103" on the 13th episode of Tantei Monogatari, he engages in a fencing duel with star Yūsaku Matsuda towards the end.
 A thrust by Matsuda's character connects with the Phantom Thief's hair, ripping off his wig and exposing his bald pate with the number 103 neatly written on it.

-Personal life
+Marriages

-In 1964 Kishida married actress Chiho Yūki (who later changed her stage name to Kiki Kirin).
+In 1964 Kishida married actress Yūki Chiho (then stage name of Keiko Nakatani which she later changed to Kirin Kiki).
 They divorced in 1968.
 Kishida later remarried, but this second marriage also ended in divorce.

 Influence

 A regular in the works of directors Kihachi Okamoto, Akio Jissoji and Tatsumi Kumashiro, Kishida was revered by many actors including Kenichi Hagiwara, Yutaka Mizutani and Yūsaku Matsuda.
 Fellow Bungakuza actor Daigo Kusano was his lifelong best friend.

 Shintaro Katsu also praised him highly for his talent and character, and appeared alongside him in several films.
 Kishida also worked as an instructor for Katsu's acting school "Katsu Academy".
 One of his students was Kazuki Kosakai.

-Actor Asao Kobayashi, who co-starred with Kishida in Taiyo Sentai Sun Vulcan, was so overcome by the shock of Kishida's sudden death that he took a hiatus from acting and left show business permanently a few years later.
+Actor Asao Kobayashi, who co-starred with Kishida in Taiyō Sentai Sun Vulcan, was so overcome by the shock of Kishida's sudden death that he took a hiatus from acting and left show business permanently a few years later.